FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 While REST works well for simple data fetching, it often requires multiple requests when building complex pages, since each endpoint provides only fixed data.
 GraphQL addresses this by letting clients request exactly the fields they need across related resources in a single query, reducing round trips and avoiding over- or under-fetching.

-NOMAD mimics this behaviour with a GraphQL-like API, available at the `/graph/query` endpoint.
+NOMAD mimics this behaviour with a GraphQL-like API, available at the `/graph/query` endpoint (see the [NOMAD API Dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank"}).

-??? note "technical note"
+??? note "Technical Note"
     The implementation can be categorized as a GraphQL-like API implemented within the REST-style framework FastAPI.
     Because GraphQL requires static, explicitly defined schemas ahead of time while NOMAD supports data with dynamic schema, it cannot be implemented directly using existing GraphQL tools.